Happy Thanksgiving week

 You know what would be delicious with that latte?
 These Autumn Spice Cookies from 3 Boys And A Dog!
 I’d love to make these with the kiddos this week!

-The rub on this Spice Rubbed Turkey with Cognac Gravy at Cook Lisa Cook really caught my eye.
+The rub on this Spice Rubbed Turkey with Cognac Gravy at Cook Donna Cook really caught my eye.
 Even though I’m not hosting Thanksgiving this year, I’m definitely going to make this for a Sunday dinner this winter!

-{Lisa says that roasting the bird dark meat up results in a moister and juicier turkey – I have to try that method.}
+{Donna says that roasting the bird dark meat up results in a moister and juicier turkey – I have to try that method.}

 A couple weeks back Tracey at The Kitchen Is My Playground shared Maple-Mashed Sweet Potatoes with a bruleed topping – ohmygoshthatsoundssogood!!! {Plus I have always wanted one of those little torches to brulee something with!
 I’m a closet pyromaniac.}